Introduction

 • Update only metadata (e.g. name, description, visibility), without changing the upload type.

-• Change the content_type from urlfile or fileurl.
+• Change the content_type from urlfile or fileurl or to base64.

 • Replace an existing file with a new upload.